×

 Anita Borja Enriquez serves on the Forum executive committee.

-WESTERN ACADEMIC LEADERSHIP ACADEMY is a year-long professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.
+WESTERN ACADEMIC LEADERSHIP ACADEMY is a yearlong professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.

 Thanks to collaboration with the Midwestern Higher Education Compact (MHEC), one of four U.S. regional higher education compacts, WICHE-region educational institutions, nonprofits, and public education entities can benefit from three programs: MHECtech, which provides competitively bid purchasing contracts for an array of hardware, software, and technology services; MHECare, which provides a student health insurance plan and teletherapy services; and a MHEC Cyber Insurance Program, which offers risk transfer and advisory solutions.
 Learn more.

 Guam Behavioral Health and Wellness Center contracts with the WICHE Behavioral Health Program (BHP) to facilitate the development of a doctoral psychology internship program to support the preparation and retention of doctoral-level psychologists in Guam.
+The Guam-PIC graduated its first intern from the program in the 2022-23 academic year.

 WICHE continues to advocate for considering the unique challenges faced by the Pacific Islands and the need for incorporating their data in federal collections and analysis.